-An investment in our Class A common stock involves the following risks.
-You should carefully consider these risk factors, as well as the other information appearing elsewhere or incorporated by reference in this prospectus supplement and the accompanying prospectus, before you decide to purchase shares of our Class A common stock.
+An investment in our convertible notes involves the following risks.
+You should carefully consider these risk factors, as well as the other information appearing elsewhere or incorporated by reference in this prospectus supplement and the accompanying prospectus, before you decide to purchase our convertible notes.